lmoraes94/LPVerzelProject/README.md

 ## Getting Started

+First, run command:
+npm install

+# or

+yarn install

+to install the project dependencies

-First, run the development server:
+and run the development server:

 npm run dev